carguero/frontend-challenge/README.md

 - The user must be able to remove filters and the listing must be updated according to the removed filter
 - The user must have access to another page with details about the film, by clicking on an item in the listing
 - The user should be able to return to the movie listing page with the filters still active
-- User must be able to add movie to favorites
-- The user must be able to rank the films
-- Create login using guest account
 - Any type of pagination is accepted, but keep in mind when choosing any form of pagination.

 ## Non-functional requirements